RCFans/easy-selenium/README.md

 * Safely control page and elements
 * Safely switch to Window, Frame and Lightbox

-## Setup environment
+### Quick start In 5 Minutes

-First, you need to install selenium for python.
+Install selenium for python.

 ```
 pip install selenium
 ```

-Then put webdriver to your system environment path.
+Then download and put webdriver to your system environment path.
 I provided Chrome Driver for Mac OS X in drivers folder.

-import easy-selenium module and use it!
+Import easyselenium module and use it!

 ``` python
 from easyselenium import *